apache/james-project/examples/oidc/README.md

   * Don't forget the `Accept` header as well with the value `application/json; jmapVersion=rfc-8621` to use the JMAP spec from the RFC-8621

 If everything goes well, you should get a valid response back.

+### SLO

+When user is logging out, we use Keycloak back-channel logout to send a message to the jwt-revoker side container that will parse the `logout_token`, fetch the `sid` claim (id of the session the user decided to terminate) and add it to the bloomfilter of Krakend.
+Then Krakend will reject tokens having the same `sid`, because that session has been revoked.

+You can try it out with our example by :

+* Repeat the SSO steps and get the token
+* Call the JMAP endpoint with that token to check it's valid
+* Click on the `Logout` button in the Keycloak app
+* Try to call the JMAP endpoint again, and you get a 401 response from Krakend as it's been revoked